rrkdeveloper/Portfolio/README.md

 Hi,

 Welcome to my GitHub page.
 I am RRK.
-I am a Technical Writer by passion and current profession and a Software Developer by qualification and experience.
+I am a Technical Writer by passion and current profession.
+I was a Software Developer by qualification and experience.

 This is my Portfolio page where I showcase the documents I have worked on.